Sharath-Devanand/PizzaProject/README.md

 ## Project Background

-I am a data analyst at Pizza Stop, a local pizzeria.
+I am a data analyst for a fictitious pizza company -  Pizza Stop(Data sourced from Maven Analytics).
 I focus on extracting insights from the 2015 sales records containing 20K+ orders.
 Based on these insights, I am tasked with providing recommendations to the finance, marketing, pricing, and operations departments.

 ## Executive Summary